 While the capturing and killing of manta rays is banned in several countries, most of these laws define "Manta ray" as "M. birostris", leaving few legal protections for M. alfredi.
 Currently only Indonesia, the state of Yap (Federated States of Micronesia), the U.S. states / territories of Hawaii, Florida, Guam and the Commonwealth of the Northern Mariana Islands, and the Australian Indian Ocean territories Christmas Island and Cocos Keeling Islands have laws protecting both Manta species.
 Yap's Manta Ray Sanctuary and Protection Act 2008 establishes a sanctuary, which covers 8,234 square miles, taking in 16 islands and 145 islets and atolls, out to 12 miles offshore, specifically protecting its primarily reef manta ray population and its habitat.
-The Republic of Maldives bans exports of all ray species and their body parts and has created two marine protected areas (MPAs), specifically identified for protection because of their importance as areas of critical habitats for the Maldives population of reef manta rays and the occasional transient oceanic manta ray.
-In Western Australia, manta rays (both species), whilst not targeted, are protected from any fishing (Fisheries Act) and disturbance or harassment (DEC Act) within marine parks only.
+The Republic of Maldives bans exports of all ray species and their body parts and has created two marine protected areas (MPAs), specifically identified for protection because of their importance as areas of critical habitats for the Maldives population of reef manta rays (both species), whilst not targeted, are protected from any fishing (Fisheries Act) and disturbance or harassment (DEC Act) within marine parks only.
 Other range States protect Manta rays in relatively small marine park zones.